Confederate Powderworks

 The obelisk chimney on the grounds of Sibley Mill is the only remaining structure from the original Confederate Powderworks.

 The Confederate Powderworks, also known as the Augusta Powder Works, was a gunpowder factory during the American Civil War.
-It is one of the only permanent structures completed by the Confederate States of America that wasn't destroyed by Union forces.
+It is one of the only permanent structures completed by the Confederate States of America that was not destroyed by Union forces.
 Colonel George Washington Rains chose the old United States Arsenal site between the Augusta Canal and Savannah River in Augusta, Georgia, as a secure inland location with good rail and water connections.

-The Powderworks produced almost 3 million pounds of gunpowder during the war.
+The Powderworks produced almost 3 e6lb of gunpowder during the war.

 History

 George Washington Rains graduated from West Point with the class of 1842 and served as a chemistry teacher for the Military Academy before serving with gallantry in the Mexican War.
 He had resigned in 1856 after marrying into the wealthy Ramsdell family to become president of an ironworks in Newburgh, New York, owned by his father-in-law.
 At the start of the Civil War he chose allegiance to his native North Carolina and returned to the South.
 Jefferson Davis, the president of the Confederacy assigned Rains to develop a national gunpowder manufacturing facility and gave him carte blanche to do so.

-Construction of the powder works began in September 1861, a 130 hp steam engine was purchased from an Atlanta flour mill owned by Richard Peters and the powder works was producing gunpowder in just 7 months in 1862.
+Construction of the powder works began in September 1861; a 130 hp steam engine was purchased from an Atlanta flour mill owned by Richard Peters and the powder works was producing gunpowder in just 7 months in 1862.
 Rains was guided by a pamphlet written by a British artillery officer describing the powder works at Waltham Abbey in Essex County near London, and also found someone who had worked there to advise him.

 As was customary for gunpowder mills, the buildings were separated and designed to survive explosions, with raw materials starting at one end, and the finished powder ending a mile and a half away at the other end.
 The saltpeter refinery building was the largest, was designed in Gothic style as a replica of the British Houses of Parliament.

 The Confederate Powderworks was the second largest gunpowder factory in the world at that time, producing 3.5 tons per day.
-More than 2.75 million pounds of first-quality gunpowder (a majority of the powder used by the Confederacy) were produced before its closure in 1865.
-By comparison, Union gunpowder manufacture was distributed among many mills, with the larger Hazard Powder Company of Connecticut producing 40% of the annual production of 8.4 million pounds.
+More than 2.75 e6lb of first-quality gunpowder (a majority of the powder used by the Confederacy) were produced before its closure in 1865.
+By comparison, Union gunpowder manufacture was distributed among many mills, with the larger Hazard Powder Company of Connecticut producing 40% of the annual production of 8.4 e6lb.